FOR IMMEDIATE RELEASE FOR MORE INFORMATION:

 Friday, July 18, 2014 RON HALLMAN, 802-388-4744

-MIDDLEBURY--Building upon a collaboration which has already resulted in the creation of three “home-like” end-of-life rooms for area residents, Helen Porter Healthcare and Rehabilitation Center (HPHRC) and Addison Respite Care Home (ARCH) have agreed to move forward with another community service project— the construction of a new “Family Center” addition at Helen Porter.
+MIDDLEBURY--Building upon a collaboration which has already resulted in the creation of three “home-like” end-of-life rooms for area residents, Helen Porter Rehabilitation & Nursing Center (HPHRC) and Addison Respite Care Home (ARCH) have agreed to move forward with another community service project— the construction of a new “Family Center” addition at Helen Porter.
 This project, which will be funded via a local fund-raising effort, will establish a new entrance, waiting area, kitchenette, bathroom and two private meeting rooms for families to use as they support a loved one residing in an ARCH Room.

 ARCH’s vision, to expand end-of-life care options for patients who can no longer remain at home, began as a community initiative in 2004.
 The mission of this non-profit organization is to; “establish a home for the terminally ill, providing quality of life and support for families regardless of their ability to pay.”
 The ARCH rooms offer a local alternative of care similar to that provided at the Vermont Respite Home located in Williston.